NCAR/obs2ioda/obs2ioda-v2/README.md

    bash -c "find . -name *libbufr*"
    ```
 Remember to note down the library path (`<NCEP_BUFR_LIB_PATH>`) required for the build process of `obs2ioda-v2`.

 ---

-### Installing pFUnit
-To install `pFUnit`, follow the instructions for building it with `CMake` on the [pFUnit GitHub page](https://github.com/Goddard-Fortran-Ecosystem/pFUnit?tab=readme-ov-file#building-and-installing-pfunit)

----